Online payment options to make your store profitable

 The "Pays" in-app

-Popular device driven payments such as Android Pay and Apple Pay are not only steadily gaining traction, they're available as online payment options in the form of in-app payments.
+Popular device driven payments such as Android Pay, Samsung Pay and Apple Pay are not only steadily gaining traction, they're available as electronic payment options in the form of in-app payments.
 As more devices drive not only discovery but purchase transactions, integration of these payments forms in-app appeal to the customer demographics most steadily adopting them as preferred payment methods.

 The list of online payment options certainly extends far beyond the options presented here.
 The payment methods that will likely be most profitable for you depend on your business type, your processing volume, your customer demographics and other factors.
 Work with your payments processor to determine which online payment options you should offer to help ensure the future growth and success of your business.